Religion in Cyprus

 Religion in Cyprus is dominated by the Eastern Orthodox branch of Christianity, whose adherents make up 73% of the total population of the entire island.
 Most Greek Cypriots are members of the autocephalous Greek Orthodox 'Church of Cyprus'.
 Most Turkish Cypriots are officially Sunni Muslims.
-There are also Baháʼí, Catholic, Jewish, Protestant (including Anglican), Armenian Apostolic, Sikh and non-religious communities in Cyprus.
+There are also Armenian Apostolic, Catholic, Protestant (including Anglican), Jewish, Baháʼí, Sikh and non-religious communities in Cyprus.

+Religious statistics for Cyprus vary depending on whether they refer to the government-controlled area of the Republic of Cyprus or the island as a whole, including the Turkish Cypriot-administered north.
+The Republic of Cyprus census records religion in the government-controlled area, while international estimates such as those from the Pew Research Center attempt to describe the religious composition of the entire island.